- Issuing Office: Office of the Provost

 - Attend departmental and collegial open meetings, as a guest, subject to the bylaws of said unit.

+Application for Emeriti status is typically made in the academic year immediately preceding retirement, and in no case past one academic year following retirement.
 Application for Emeriti status is initiated by the candidate by December 1st in the year of consideration with a letter to the Department Head and supporting documentation that includes a current Curriculum Vitae.
 The Department Head then notifies the College/School Dean/Director and the Senior Vice Provost for Faculty Advancement in writing that the process has been initiated.
 The Department Head forwards their recommendation, with the necessary supporting materials, to the College/School /Director Dean and the Dean/Director forwards their recommendation, with the necessary supporting materials, to the Senior Vice Provost for Faculty Advancement by January 15th.

 Emeriti Review Committee Operations